 The sand particles never fall fast, thanks to chevron-shaped obstacles that slow their descent, an innovation previously tested at Sandia in the US by the international research group.
 Without the obstacles, sand accelerates to 5 or 6 meters per second, even in just a 1 meter drop height.

 The obstructed flow maintains a dense curtain of particles everywhere in the receiver, so that all the concentrated radiation is absorbed by the falling particles.

 With particles slowed by the chevrons, Al-Ansary’s group got results of about 1,000°C in the lab without the sand agglomerating, and even out in the field, attained temperatures above 700°C.”

 The world’s first commercial particle receiver will be in 2018

-The Saudi Electricity Company is banking on building the world’s first commercial particle receiver in the middle of 2018, following final testing in January and February.
+The Saudi Electricity Company is banking on building the world’s first commercial particle receiver, with the planning phase expected to start in the middle of 2018, following final prototype testing in January and February.

 “They said they are actually preparing for the next phase which is maybe around 5 MW.
 They would like it to be generating and they would like to sell that electricity,” he said.

-“Once we complete testing on this smaller scale, as soon the results from the current facility are confirmed, they are ready to go.
-They already have the contractor lined up.”
+“Once we complete testing on KSU’s small 100 kW-electrical facility, and as soon as the results from this facility are confirmed, they are ready to go.”

 Saudi Electricity Company engineers have even been involved in helping with the research, and there will be an opportunity to tweak the engineering at scale.